Protecting Vulnerable Groups (PVG): For PAs

 If the information shows the applicant might be unsuitable for regulated work, they’ll be referred for further investigation as part of the ‘consideration process’.

-A new law was passed in 2020 which comes into force in 2022.
+A new law was passed in 2020 – the Disclosure (Scotland) Act 2020 – which will come into force in 2024.
 The new legislation focuses on safeguarding children and vulnerable adults, while balancing the need for people with convictions to move on from past convictions and contribute to society.
 Some of the main changes introduced by the Act are:

 - It will be a legal requirement for those carrying out ‘regulated roles’ with children and protected adults to be a member of the Protecting Vulnerable Groups (PVG) Scheme.
 This will include PAs as well